tlvaldepena/vectorsurv.org/_docs/tools/calculators/vector-index.md

  - **Bias-Corrected MLE**: The standard MLE can have significant bias depending on the quantity and quality of available data.
 The bias-corrected MLE seeks to reduce this bias and is the recommended point estimate when sample size is small.
 The bias-corrected MLE will be appropriate for most situations.

 **Note:** The MLE and Bias-Corrected MLE calculations are not designed for situations where all tests are positive.
 If one of these methods is chosen and all pools for a given time period are positive, VectorSurv's calculator will not return an estimate for infection rate or vector index for that time period.
 We recommend using MIR to estimate the infection rate and vector index for such situations.

+- **Scale**: Choose your preferred scale for the infection rate estimate and resulting vector index.
+The default value is 1,000, which gives infection rates and vector indices calculated on a per-1,000 basis.
+If instead, you want to calculate as percent (per 100), you may choose 100 for the scale.
+As an example, if you were to choose a scale of 1,000, and your calculation returns a vector index of 500, this corresponds to 500 infected arthropods per 1,000 trap-nights.
+If you had instead chosen a scale of 100, the same calculation would return a vector index of 50, which corresponds to 50 infected arthropods per 100 trap-nights.

 ## Results